davidsneighbour/thaiquakes/README.md

-# quakes
+# ThaiQuakes

-A simple xml parser for the Thai Weather Departments quirky quake xml feed.
+A simple parser and historical data collection for the Thai Weather Department's quirky quake XML feed.

-# why
+## Why

-The Thai Meterological Department offers a xml feed of recent earth quakes in the region.
-You can find this feed at http://www.tmd.go.th/en/xml/earthquake_eng.php.
-Problem with this feed is, that the main information is inside of items encoded as HTML inside of a CDATA tag, Latitude and Longitude encoded as degree, minutes, second, time in no standardized way, aso. - which makes it basically impossible to use the feed in any automatic processes.
+The [Thai Meterological Department](https://www.tmd.go.th/en/) offers a XML feed of recent earth quakes in the region.
+You can find this feed at [http://www.tmd.go.th/en/xml/earthquake_eng.php].
+The problem with this feed is, that the main information is inside of items encoded as HTML inside of a CDATA tag, Latitude and Longitude encoded as degree, minutes, second, time in no standardized way, etc. - which makes it impossible to parse the data useful and fast.

-The script provided in this repository is parsing the data into an array and saving it as JSON.
-It's provided as is.
-Improvements are welcome.
+The scripts provided in this repository are parsing the data into an array and save it as JSON.

-# how to
-run `php xml-parser.php`, it will create a file data.json with the data. if the file data.json already exists it will be included on future runs - thus creating a big long json file with quake data. i guess it would make sense to run this script as a cronjob, the original file seems to hold only three recent items.
+## How To

+To be written...

+## Features

+- :heavy_check_mark: Parsing and saving data
+- :x: Github workflows to automatically collect data
+- :x: graphic display on a map

+## History

+This project originated in [a PHP version](https://github.com/davidsneighbour/thaiquakes/tree/php/old0) that I wrote in 2015 and that run since then un-monitored on my server.
+It worked, but didn't really collect data and was also outdated, which is why I started working on this new Node based version.